EsraErgun/Horn-and-Schunck/README.md

 # Horn-and-Schunck

-Horn and Schunck optical flow estimation
+An implementation of Horn and Schunck optical flow estimation algorithm in Python.